ueshun109/iOSTemplate/README.md

 # Usage
 You can use it as a base project immediately by changing the workspace name and root directory name.

-And Delete unnecessary SampleA module and SampleB module.
+And delete unnecessary SampleA module .